MircoBabin/KeePassCommander/README.md

 - [FromBat.bat](example/FromBat.bat) can be used to query the KeePass password store from a BAT file.
 With minimal modifications you can use it anywhere.
 - [FromPowershell.ps1](example/FromPowershell.ps1) can be used to query the KeePass password store from PowerShell.
 With minimal modifications you can use it anywhere.
 - [CsharpExample](example/CsharpExample/src/CsharpExample/Program.cs) can be used to query the KeePass password store from C#.
 With minimal modifications you can use it anywhere.

+# GIT

+Using [Git Credentials via KeePassCommander](https://github.com/MircoBabin/GitCredentialsViaKeePassCommander) the credentials for git repositories can be queried from KeePass upon a pull or push command.

 # Why
 The plugin [KeePassHttp](https://github.com/pfn/keepasshttp/) already exists for querying the password store.